top of page

 MASJID BINT SAMIKH

-Serving as a focal gathering point for residents, Masjid Bint Samikh is visible from the entire pathway between the shops, located at the tail end of the suq.
-It was named after Aisha Bint Abeed Al Samikh Al Zaabi, who relocated from Al Jazeera Al Hamra to Saudi Arabia after marrying the country’s former ruler, King Saud bin Abdulaziz Al Saud.
+Built as a focal point, Masjid Bint Samikh is visible from the entire pathway between the shops, located at the tail end of the souq.
+It was named after Aisha Bint Abeed Al Samikh Al Zaabi, who relocated from Al Jazeera Al Hamra to Saudi Arabia after marrying a member of the country’s ruling family.
 Known by her kin as Bint Samikh, she would frequently return to visit her family in Al Jazeera Al Hamra and endeavored to rebuild and restore the mosque in the 1950s, adding a minaret with a classical design from the Al Ahsa region in Eastern Saudi Arabia.

 bottom of page